-- I am separated/divorced, how will my finances be considered in the financial aid application?
+- I am separated/divorced; how will my finances be considered in the Flexible Tuition application?

-- What if my child’s non-custodial parent is not willing to do the financial aid application?
+- What if my child’s non-custodial parent is not willing to do the Flexible Tuition application?

-- I’m a stay-at-home parent and do not work outside the home; how will this impact our financial aid award?
+- I’m a stay-at-home parent and do not work outside the home; how will this impact our Flexible Tuition application?

 If the non-custodial parent has had little or no contact with the child for a period of two years, and provides little to no financial support, the requirement for participation may be waived.
 The school requires a written statement from a non-family member who is aware of the family situation in a professional capacity.
 This might include the family lawyer, social worker, teacher, member of the clergy, or physician.

 If the non-custodial parent is providing financial support and/or is in contact with the child, OES requires their participation.
-Amounts of financial aid granted will be determined by the parents' ability to pay, not by their willingness to pay.
+Flexible Tuition will be determined by the parents' ability to pay, not by their willingness to pay.